AleOnori98/MicroGridsPy_Doc/docs/source/formulation.rst

     </div>

 The maximum BESS power when charging or discharging is also constrainted into the model assuming a maximum time for charging or discharging the BESS constinuously.
-While the maximum energy for the battery inflow or outflow are directly related to the maximum power value for the model's time step.
+While the maximum energy exchange is directly related to the maximum power value.

 .. raw:: html